lukebandy/LD46/README.md

-# No Spray, No Lay
+# No Spray, No Pay

 You've landed yourself a new job working on a local farm where you'll be watering plants; how hard can it be?